SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 5 Physics Door Development Journal.md

 ## Research

-For this project, I conducted extensive research on Physics Door and Physics Constraint and explored the Unreal Engine to create a more immersive experience.
+For this Task, I conducted extensive research on Physics Door and Physics Constraint and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official documentations to develop my ability to learn new techniques independently and without direct guidance.

 Additionally, I sought insights from practical tutorial to deepen my understanding of Physics Door and Physics Constraint, to ensure its proper implementation within the game.